Cool Down Your MacBook Pro

 DualProcessorBlower.
 Edit that portion of the file so that it looks exactly like the image below.
 Be very careful!
 I can’t stress this enough – only change what you see in the image below.
 Leave the rest of the file alone.

 Once you’ve completed this, save the file and follow the same steps to access the info.plist file within the AppleFan.Kext folder.
 Scroll down to the bottom of the file until you see a set of numbers, like in the image below.
 This is where you can run into trouble if you’re not careful.
 I would suggest finding the highest number in that set and changing the others to the same number and no higher.
 This number will vary from one Intel Mac to the other so please only go as high as your highest number.
-Simply copy the new info.plist files into their appropriate folders and restart your computer.
+Simply copy and paste the new info.plist files into their appropriate folders and restart your computer.
 To avoid the confusion of which info.plist file goes where simply replace the files as soon as you’ve completed editing them.
 Remember, keep your backup copies!

 If you followed these steps correctly you’ll immediately notice a cooler MacBook Pro.
 See for yourself – download iStat Pro and compare the difference in temperature before and after.
 If you feel that the difference is negligible then simply open your backup copies and return the files to their defaults.
 Enjoy your “new” - and much cooler - MacBook Pro!

 Sign up and get Macinstruct's tutorials delivered to your inbox.
 No spam, promise!